Core Model

 If you are constantly bracing for the next bill, you have less bandwidth.
 Your time horizon shrinks.
 Your options narrow.
 You tolerate worse deals because switching is expensive.
 You believe scarier stories because your brain is already in danger mode.

 So the model treats economic stress and information stress as coupled systems.
+That's how humans work under sustained stress.

 Here are the mechanics, in plain language: